loongson-community/loongarch-opcodes/README.md

   avoid having to include the background material (the paragraph above) to every LoongArch learner.

+* `ext.w.[bh]` are renamed `sext.[bh]`.

+  According to the manual these actually sign-extend to full native width (GRLEN), regardless of whether GRLEN is 32 or not.
+Also the previous name is not too informative either -- "ext" could as well be "zero-extend" too.

 ## Instruction format notation used in this repo

 The instruction format notation used in the official documentation has several